ILikeToasts/ILikeToasts-Sonder/docs/albums/albums.md

 https://open.spotify.com/album/5sY6UIQ32GqwMLAfSNEaXb?si=e6wnnyuyTom3r3atceq5Cg

-Here the unique ID is : 5sY6UIQ32GqwMLAfSNEaXb
+In this case, the unique ID is : 5sY6UIQ32GqwMLAfSNEaXb

 I then have a Swagger page where I paste the Spotify unique ID which triggers my import_album endpoint.

+Here are some other endpoints that I use for albums :

 ![alt text](swagger_import.png)